nmharmon8/StockMarketGAN/README.md

 				[-1, num_historical_days, 1, num_features])

 			#Keep track of the weights and biases
+            #You can use the variable scope to keep track,
+            #but this is easy to read.
 			generator_weights = [W1, b1, W2, b2, W3, b3]
 ```